 According to Shah, the days of bundling and unbundling are over.
 Instead, he said the SaaS remixes are the future.

-“There’s this idea that you’re just adding features together and either servicing a different type of customer or servicing a different type of need but similar features.” he said.
+“There’s this idea that you’re just adding features together and either servicing a different type of customer or servicing a different type of need but with similar features,” he said.
 “In the future sets, you can create something either unique or something really valuable to a certain audience.”

 A lot of software products that have been successful in 2020 have been remixes of different features including: Clockwise, Hay.com, Monday.com, Figma, Drift, and Value.